platehub/platehub.github.io/docs/templating-reference/tags.md

   - "[tray](#tray)"
 ---

-## contact_form
+## form
-Renders an HTML contact form that sends out an email to the passed email address, and saves the message to the database, so the user can find it under 'Messages' in the site dashboard.
+Renders an HTML form that sends out an email to the passed email address, and saves the message to the database, so the user can find it under 'Messages' in the site dashboard.

 Accepts the following arguments: